Updated 31st May 2022

-We currently have two active neighbourhood groups.
+We currently have two active local groups.
 All Green-minded folk in the areas covered are invited to connect with their group.

 Green Party member?
-Interested in starting a neighbourhood Green Party group where you live in South East Dorset?
+Interested in starting a neighbourhood Green Party group where you live in Urban Dorset?
 We can help you get started.
-Email firstname.lastname@example.org.
+Email Martine at firstname.lastname@example.org.

-If you're a member (or willing to become one) and you're interested in making a significant (but flexible and reasonable) activist commitment to helping the Green Party locally, and taking responsibility for an area of work to which you can bring some skills, please consider becoming an officer of Bournemouth, Christchurch and Poole Green Party (BCPGP).
+Overlaid with the working groups model, we have a team of elected local party officers.
+If you're a member and you're interested in making a significant (but flexible and reasonable) activist commitment to helping the Green Party locally, and taking responsibility for an area of work to which you can bring some skills, please consider becoming an officer of Bournemouth, Christchurch and Poole Green Party (BCPGP).

 Green Party candidates must be paid-up members of the Green Party and support its main aims and policies.
 We are particularly keen to ensure diversity amongst our candidates.
 A variety of training resources and peer support will be available.